Now playing: Bad Apple!!

 Sadly, we can not write this part of the code directly in the FRP style: the Carbon Accessibility APIs, which belong to Apple’s C-based Carbon framework, seem to date from as early as Mac OS X v10.2, but most Carbon APIs have already been deprecated since v10.8, so Apple obviously didn’t take the time to provide high-level abstractions for them.

-However, I did find just the right amount of info
+However, I did find just the right amount of info in

-in this Chinese blog post
+this Chinese blog post to make my

+work.
 As it turns out, the way of calling AXObserver*

-APIs looks quite like the Objective-C snippet
+APIs looks quite like the Objective-C snippet in the

-in the Detecting Input Source Changes section,
+Detecting Input Source Changes section, but

-but this time, I’m writing all of this in Swift rather than in C.
+this time, I’m writing all of this in Swift rather than in C.

 The first thing to do is to declare WindowChangeObserver

-as a subclass of NSObject
+as a subclass of

 :